how fossil fuels are thought to cause catastrophic global warming

 There exists a paradox about the residence time of carbondioxide in air.
 This diagram was taken from the place where the carbon pipe idea was explained (acid2/pipe important reading!).
 CO2 is returned to air by animals who breathe it out after 'burning' some of their food, but most of the food chain is decomposed by bacteria and fungi who have a difficult job of stripping C,H and O from dead biomatter, returning CO2 in the process.
 But in the sea most of it is done in several weeks (residence time 1 month, say).
 We also discovered that plants and bacteria team up in the process of symbiotic decomposition in order to speed the process up and more importantly, to complete it.
 Thus the stream of carbondioxide to roots is fast, but it never enters the atmosphere.
 Similarly in the sea between plant plankton and its symbiotic decomposers.
 Thus CO2 has very short and also long residence times.

 There is a continual exchange between sea and land, in the form of an imaginary carbon pipe.
 When an ice age begins, the sea cools and absorbs CO2, which it steals from the land.
 The land vegetation becomes poorer.
-After an ice age, the reverse happens and the land vegetation becomes richer.
+In a warm interglacial, the reverse happens and the land vegetation becomes richer.
 The circulation in this carbon pipe can be quite fast, even though CO2 concentrations do not change notably.
 But with higher concentrations, plants are more productive and the flow through the pipe is faster.

 The reason the IPCC scientists estimate a CO2 residence time of centuries, comes from believing that the increased concentration is entirely due to humans and that it is still growing.
 Having 80 ppm left after say 50 years, with about 3ppm added each year of which 2 ppm remains, means that should we stop burning fossil fuel today, it will still take a couple of centuries before the air is back at pre-industrial 290ppm at a rate of about -1ppm per year.
 The IPCC treats human CO2 as a separate leaky bucket with a 0.5-1ppm/y hole in it.
 This bucket is filled to 80ppm and its level is rising with 3ppm/y, and the other bucket has no hole in it and is filled to 290ppm while staying steady.
 So this is what they told their computer models, but could there be a better explanation?